Opinion: Daniel Craig has spoken about sexuality and he’s spot on

 Amen, Daniel.
 Let your voice ring out.
 Shout it from the rooftops: LGBT+ relationships are normal.
 As for the song and dance element, personally, I am so looking forward to a time when sexuality is no longer a big deal.
 I want it to just be accepted, like having blue eyes (Craig’s got a nice pair) or size 10 feet.

 Rather than slotting people neatly into boxes, I’d love it if we all felt a bit freer; less constrained by rigid categories of “gay” and “straight”.
-If I had to label myself, I’d have to go with the rather clunky term “pansexual” – attraction to people regardless of gender presentation.
+If I had to label myself, I’d have to go with the rather clunky term “pansexual” – that is, someone who is attracted to people regardless of their gender presentation.
 And that’s changed over the years, as I’ve understood more about gender and sexuality.
-Where you are on the spectrum shifting over time is perfectly normal, too.
+It’s also perfectly normal to find that where you are on the spectrum shifts over time.

-My wish for LGBT+ status and relationships to be unremarkable is not in any way meant as a criticism of those who celebrate their sexuality – it is a radical and joyful move to unapologetically honour this part of who you are, as many of us did at this year’s Pride in London.
-And it’s still radical and so important because the world isn’t there yet in terms of LGBT+ rights, as we have been so unequivocally reminded during the World Cup in Qatar – a country where homosexuality is criminalised.
+My wish for LGBT+ status and relationships to be unremarkable is not in any way meant as a criticism of those who celebrate their sexuality – it is a radical and joyful move to unapologetically honour this part of who you are, as many of us did, including Independent staff, at this year’s Pride in London.
+And it’s still radical, and so important, because the world isn’t there yet in terms of LGBT+ rights, something that we have been reminded of during the World Cup in Qatar – a country where homosexuality is criminalised.

 Qatar is one of 70 nations around the world that legislate against the LGBT+ community – 11 of them threaten the death penalty.
-Even in Britain, hateful rhetoric directed at trans folks (the “T” in LGBT), on social media and in certain sections of the press, proves how far we still have to go – and prompts a powerful sense of deja vu among queer people.
-Section 28, introduced by the Conservative goverment under Margaret Thatcher, was only repealed in 2003, and had serious implications for many growing up in the 1980s and 1990s.
-It’s not difficult to draw a parallel.
+Even in Britain, hateful rhetoric directed at trans folks (the “T” in LGBT+), on social media and in certain sections of the press, proves how far we still have to go – and prompts a powerful sense of deja vu among queer people.
+For example, Section 28, introduced by the Conservative goverment under Margaret Thatcher, was only repealed in 2003 and the harm it caused is still very much within living memory.
+It’s not difficult to draw a parallel between how gay people were treated in the 1980s and 90s and how the trans community are targeted today.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-But part of winning this battle – for tolerance and equality and yes, love – is presenting LGBT relationships as just as valid and messy and beautiful and normal as straight ones.
+But part of winning this battle – for tolerance and equality, and yes, for love – is presenting LGBT+ relationships as just as valid and messy and beautiful and normal as straight ones.